Kyoto Journal Issue 91

 Thomas Daniell speaks to superstar architect Kengo Kuma, who seeks to design buildings that incorporate the “endless flows within which living beings exist”;

-Jeff Irish and “Lost Japan” author Alex Kerr both elucidate the disturbing prospects of rural Japan’s depopulation—and what measures may help alleviate it;
+Jeff Irish and “Lost Japan” author Alex Kerr both elucidate the disturbing prospects of depopulation in rural Japan—and what measures may help alleviate it;

-Ananya Mayukha speaks to the founder of the Kyoto-based shojin restaurant Naoko Nakasone, seeks to revive the millet-based diet that Okinawans once considered “spirit food,” and Chuck Kayser tells Anna Malpas the story of how he realized Midori Farm in neighbouring Shiga;
+Ananya Mayukha speaks to Naoko Nakasone, the founder of a Kyoto-based shojin restaurant who seeks to revive the millet-based diet that Okinawans once considered “spirit food,” and Chuck Kayser tells Anna Malpas the story of how he realized Midori Farm in neighbouring Shiga;

 Kya Kim looks at how one remarkable school in Bali is pioneering a curriculum centered around sustainability;